Affordable Care for All: Access Free and Low-Cost Healthcare Near You

 Free clinics are healthcare facilities that provide medical services at little to no cost.
 They are typically run by non-profits, community organizations (local initiatives supported by donations or grants), faith-based groups, and educational institutions.
 These clinics rely on volunteer healthcare professionals who care that everyone can access quality healthcare, regardless of their financial situation.
 They are sustained by generous donations and grants, and are built on compassion and commitment.
 You’re not just a patient to them, you’re part of their mission to make healthcare accessible for all.

-You can locate free clinics using these tools:
+You can locate free clinics using these resources:

 You can use free clinics for primary care (check-ups, illness treatment, chronic disease management); preventive care (vaccinations, health screenings); dental care (cleanings, cavity fillings, treatment for infections, and restorative work); mental health services (counseling, therapy, crisis intervention, treatment for other serious conditions, as well as specialized care and referrals to mental health professionals or facilities); Eye care (eye exams, free or discounted eyeglasses through partnerships with programs like the Lions Club International Foundation); specialized care (referrals to local hospitals or specialists for serious conditions, women's health services, and pediatrics); and pharmacy assistance (for free and discounted medications).